Glossary

 Trust Account Definition :

-A trust account is a legally established financial account where funds or assets are held by a trustee on behalf of a beneficiary.
-This type of account ensures that the funds are managed and disbursed according to predetermined conditions, protecting the interests of the beneficiary while maintaining compliance with legal and fiduciary responsibilities.
+A trust account is a legally established financial account where funds or assets are held by a trustee on behalf of a beneficiary as per predetermined conditions.

 Table of Content :